flavell-lab/RegistrationGraph.jl/README.md

 ## Checking elastix quality

 After running elastix on a set of registration problems, it is likely that many, but not all, of them will succeed.
-By running a quality metric, such as those implemented in the `RegistrationQualityMetrics.jl` package, the algorithm's perceived difficulty of registration pairs can be modified based on how well elastix performed in each instance.
-This allows the graph to be regenerated to get around the failed registrations, so that elastix can be run again.
-By iterating this process, it is possible to get all but a very small number of frames to be registered correctly.
+By running a quality metric, the algorithm's perceived difficulty of registration pairs can be modified based on how well elastix performed in each instance.
+This allows the optimal resolution to be selected, and helps subsequent algorithms evaluate how strongly to weight each registration.

 The `make_quality_dict` function takes as input a list of metrics, and evaluates them on all resolutions of the registration.
 Note that smaller values are better (0 is perfect registration).
 Example code: